spieglt/nestur/README.md

 # nestur

 This is an NES emulator and a work in progress.
-The CPU and PPU work, though there are still at least a couple bugs.
+The CPU, PPU, and APU mostly work, though there are still at least a couple bugs.
 I've mostly tested on Donkey Kong and Super Mario Bros. so far.
 There are plenty of full-featured emulators out there; this is primarily an educational project but I do want it to run well.

 - One dependency (SDL)